gitnitesh1995/Kubernetes-through-Minikube/README.md

-Command :kubectl apply -f app-deployment.yaml
+Command : kubectl apply -f app-deployment.yaml

 kubectl : This is the command-line tool for interacting with Kubernetes clusters.